mkmadd/ud858/README.md

 going to depend on the specific query problem.
 This particular query is
 doable, though the fourth restricts types to predefined ones.

+I implemented the dual-query/set-intersection method as:
-getSessionsBeforeStartTimeNoType(type, startTime) -- returns all sessions
+* getSessionsBeforeStartTimeNoType(type, startTime) -- returns all sessions
 not of the given type and with a startTime occurring before the given
 startTime.